RAC personal loans

 - Check your eligibility without harming your credit score

 Representative example: Borrow £7,500 over 5 years with representative APR 9.9% (fixed) and total payable £9,445.80 in monthly repayments of £157.43.

 Like its arch-rival the AA, the RAC (which stands for the Royal Automobile Club) has diversified over the years from purely offering roadside assistance to becoming a fully-fledged financial services provider, with a focus on insurance products and personal loans.

-RAC Loans is a trading name of RAC Financial Services Limited, which acts as a credit broker (not a direct lender).
-The loans themselves are provided by Shawbrook Bank.
+RAC Loans is a trading name of RAC Financial Services Limited, which acts as a credit broker (not a direct lender) in partnership with Freedom Finance.

-Shawbrook is known for tailoring all its interest rates to the individual borrower, which means that while it’s obliged by the Financial Conduct Authority (FCA) to declare the Representative APR of its loans, the reality is that many borrowers will receive a different rate.
+Interest rates are tailored to the individual borrower, which means that while a lender’s obliged by the Financial Conduct Authority (FCA) to declare the Representative APR of its loans, the reality is that many borrowers will receive a different rate.
 If you’re interested in a personal loan from the RAC, it offers an easy-to-use “soft search” facility, which can give you a clear idea of your chances of approval, plus a realistic estimate of the rate you’d be offered – all without affecting your credit score.

 Key features of RAC personal loans at a glance

 Whether you’re looking to fund a large purchase or consolidate debt, RAC offers competitive fixed-rate loans at personalised rates, and it’s quick and easy to apply online.

 - Personalised quick quote with no impact on credit rating.
 Get a clear idea of your likelihood of approval and the rate you’d be offered.

 Interest rates are fixed for the duration of your repayment period, although the rate you’re offered will depend on factors like the amount you apply for, the term of the loan, your credit rating and your income.
 It may differ from the advertised “Representative APR“.